""

 Treatment of Untreated Metastatic Squamous Neck Cancer with Occult Primary

-Untreated metastatic squamous neck cancer with occult primary means that a patient is newly diagnosed and has not been treated, except to relieve signs and symptoms caused by the cancer.
-For information about the treatments listed below, see the Treatment Option Overview section.
+Patients with untreated metastatic squamous neck cancer with occult primary have not been treated, except to relieve signs and symptoms caused by the cancer.
+For information about the treatments listed below, visit the Treatment Option Overview section.

-Treatment of untreated metastatic squamous neck cancer with occult primary may include the following:
+Treatment of untreated metastatic squamous neck cancer with occult primary may include:

 Treatment of Recurrent Metastatic Squamous Neck Cancer with Occult Primary